 What will I be doing?

 That will depend on which team(s) you decide to join.
-We have 9 volunteering opportunities for volunteers: Drop In, Outreach, Training, Publicity, Peer Education, Boys & Young Men, Head Start, Working women and Children At Risk of Exploitation (CARE).
+We have opportunities for volunteers in the following projects: Outreach, Training, Publicity, Peer Education, Boys & Young Men, Head Start Peer Mentoring, and Children At Risk of Exploitation (CARE).

 No!
 You will always be with an experienced worker(staff or volunteer).
 At first you will be shadowing, which means watching how a more experienced worker does the role.
 Once you are more familiar with the role you can begin to take on work.
 You will go at your own pace.
 You don’t have to do everything that your chosen project does, for example if you volunteer at the drop in and don’t want to do pregnancy tests you won’t have to.